elkanatovey/dataLink_relay/README.md

     ```go build -o bin/ ./...```

-2. You will find the compiled executables in the bin/ directory
+2. The compiled executables will be in the bin/ directory

 3. Now from 3 separate terminals run in order: